 It’s Possible!
-Nick Cannon and Mariah Carey May Really Be Getting Back Together
+Nick Cannon And Mariah Carey May Really Be Getting Back Together

-Mariah Carey has experienced a difficult few months that have included being dumped by her billionaire beau James Packer, to whom she was engaged, and following that up with a new romance involving a young backup dancer which has since fizzled.
-Throw in an atrocious New Year’s Eve performance which allowed all to see that the diva is not always on point, and the first portion of 2017 evidently has not proven to be a positive one for the star.
+Mariah Carey has experienced a difficult few months that included being dumped by her billionaire beau James Packer, to whom she was engaged.
+She followed that up with a new romance involving a young backup dancer, which has since fizzled.
+Throw in an atrocious New Year’s Eve performance, which allowed all to see that the diva is not always on point, and the first portion of 2017 evidently has not proven to be a positive one for the star.

-The recent reports that Carey’s relationship with backup dancer Bryan Tanaka has come to an end, have now led to new claims that suggest Mariah has returned to her ex-husband Nick Cannon and that the two are back on as a couple.
-Although Nick and Mariah have always remained friends and co-parented amicably since their split and recent divorce, it seems a bit far-fetched that the songstress went running back to the father of her children, especially since Carey has taken on the never-look-back attitude when it comes to relationships.
+The recent reports that Carey’s relationship with backup dancer Bryan Tanaka has come to an end have now led to new claims suggesting Mariah has returned to her ex-husband Nick Cannon and that the two are back on as a couple.
+Although Nick and Mariah have always remained friends and co-parented amicably since their split and divorce, it seems a bit far-fetched that the songstress went running back to the father of her children, especially since Carey has taken on the never-look-back attitude when it comes to relationships.

-However, it turns out that such doubts regarding this story aren’t entirely accurate seeing as Gossip Cop, a site that usually gets to the bottom of false stories and shuts down the rumors, can exclusively admit that the story just might be real.
+However, it turns out that such doubts regarding this story aren’t entirely accurate.
+Gossip Cop, a site that usually gets to the bottom of false stories and shuts down the rumors, can exclusively admit that the story just might be real.
 GC shares the most recent details that have been revealed regarding the exes and a possible rekindling of their relationship.

 “Despite divorcing, Carey and Cannon have remained a significant part of each other’s lives.
 They co-parent their kids together, regularly celebrating holidays as a family, and attended the Kids’ Choice Awards as a family last month.
 Cannon has also made it a point to praise his ex in interviews, repeatedly saying he will always love Carey.
 In fact, he told ‘Entertainment Tonight’ earlier this month, ‘That’s always my dream girl.'”

-Additionally, more rumors have swirled just recently seeing as Mariah recently posted a snap to social media of she, Cannon and their twins, Moroccan and Monroe, all in bed together, with the caption,” #bedtimestories #demkids #family @nickcannon.”
+Additionally, more rumors have swirled just recently, seeing as Mariah posted a snap to social media of she, Cannon, and their twins, Moroccan and Monroe, all in bed together, with the caption, “#bedtimestories #demkids #family @nickcannon.”

 Too cute!
 Mariah Carey reads her kids (and Nick Cannon) bedtime stories https://t.co/Q5QzgJPPg7 pic.twitter.com/PBher2jNH0